-- (1)ongoing losses
+- (1) ongoing losses

 - (2) poor cash flow

 - (3) incomplete financial records

 - (4) lack of a proper or incomplete accounting system

 - (5) lack of cash flow forecasts and other budgets

 - (6) lack of a business plan

 - (7) liabilities greater than assets

 - (8) problems selling inventories or collecting debts

-The board shall ensure sustainability reporting, as appropriate.
+The board shall ensure sustainability reporting, as appropriate anti-corruption performance, its treatment of employees and other stakeholders (including fair treatment and respect for human rights), and social and environmental responsibilities, using a report framework that is proportionate to the Company and meets domestic and international standards.
+The Company can disclose this information in the annual report or in separate reports, as appropriate.

-- 7.4.1 The board shall consider and report data on the Company's compliance and ethical performance; including anti-corruption performance, its treatment of employees and other stakeholders (including fair treatment and respect for human rights), and social and environmental responsibilities, using a report framework that is proportionate to the Company and meets domestic and international standards.
-The Company can disclose this information in the annual report or in separate reports, as appropriate. - 7.4.2 The board shall ensure that the Company's sustainability reporting reflects material corporate practices that support sustainable value creation.
+The board shall ensure that the Company's sustainability reporting reflects material corporate practices that support sustainable value creation.